 - You and other visitors to your kitchen will be taking in the "picture" of your cabinet hardware in a flash—one or two seconds, tops.
 In that short time-span, our powers of perception can determine if the hardware looks "off."
 Slavishly following measurements on a drawer-by-drawer or door-by-door basis, without an eye toward the entire stretch of drawers or doors, is a recipe for bad visual design.

 - Think Rows and Columns: In most cases, you are not installing just one cabinet pull, you're installing a line of them: either a horizontal row or a vertical column.
 Think in terms of completing entire "sets," not just in terms of the positioning mentioned previously, but as a goal to complete before lunch, before dinner, or whatever timeframe you choose.
 Believe us, you will need to set small goals.

 - Many kitchens, when you actually count them up, have 30, 45, 50, 60 or even more cabinets and drawers to deal with.

-- Masking Tape Prevents Damage -- Sort Of: A square of masking tape in the spot you intend to drill prevents your drill from "walking" and creating unsightly grooves on the finish.
+- Masking Might Tape Prevent Damage: A square of masking tape in the spot you intend to drill prevents your drill from "walking" and creating unsightly grooves on the finish.
 However, it does not really do much to prevent the chipping-out of wood on the backend of your drill spot.
 Careful, slow drilling can mitigate this problem.